 In addition to this, out of the minority of organisations taking action to tackle absenteeism and presenteeism, only 37% of managers have been trained to spot the warning signs of either.

-With these stats in mind, it’s clear that more needs to be done to support managers in identifying and managing stress within their teams.
-One way of doing this is by offering regular training and development opportunities on the topic.
+It’s clear that more needs to be done to support managers in identifying and managing stress within their teams.
+One way of doing this is by offering regular training and development opportunities.

 Job security

-To tackle this, it’s important for leaders to instill regular 1:1s and career development meetings.
-Within these meetings, conversations around job security and how you are committed to investing in your employees’ development is a must.
+To tackle this, it’s important for leaders to instil regular one-to-ones and career development meetings.
+Within these meetings, conversations around job security and how employers are committed to investing in employees’ development is a must.

-For employees, Raffi Bilek, a director at The Baltimore Therapy Center, offers this advice:
+For employees, Raffi Bilek, a director at The Baltimore Therapy Center, offers this advice on dealing with a toxic workplace:

 “One important way you can weather a toxic work environment is to find one or two good friends you can trust in your workplace and offer each other support and a place to vent.”